roc-streaming/roc-droid/docs/architecture_ui.md

     * `Screen`: This widget corresponds to the entire screen.

     * `Page`: This widget represents a page within the screen.
-Switching between pages is done via the lower tab bar.
+Switching between pages is done via the lower tab bar or AppBar.

     * `Fragment`: This widget represents a smaller fragment of the UI, such as a separate block or item in a list.